ramm777/ramm777/README.md

 <p align="center"> <img src="ai_agent_jobsearch.png" alt="ai_agent_jobsearch" width="500"> </p>

-## Integrated ML Predictor of Clinical Trials for Drug Discovery
+## Project 5: Integrated ML Predictor of Clinical Trials for Drug Discovery
 We have developed a method that employs Bayesian statistics to accurately forecast the outcomes of clinical trials in the course of novel drug development.
 The development of an oncology drug currently incurs a cost exceeding £4 billion, given the high failure rate of approximately 95%.
 Our proposed Digital Twin can simulate a clinical trial and predict novel drug outcomes, thereby improving and mitigating risks in the clinical development of oncology therapeutics.
 - It uses multi-modal data: genetics (like RNAseq), clinical, image data and chemical compounds data
 - We integrate XGBoost, Gaussian Process and Survival Modelling into one model